 Rarely in life are you presented with an opportunity that can both change you forever as a person and, at the same time, allow you to have a significant positive impact on our community.
 Serving as an AmeriCorps Member at Twin Cities Habitat is an opportunity like that.

-Most AmeriCorps members hold the position of Construction Volunteer Facilitator at Twin Cities Habitat.
-They’re the ones working directly with the volunteers, homebuyer families, Habitat staff, and professional subcontractors who build Habitat homes across the 7-county metro area.
+At Habitat, most AmeriCorps members hold the position of Construction Volunteer Facilitator.
+They’re the ones working directly with the volunteers, homebuyer families, staff, and professional subcontractors who build Habitat homes across the seven-county metro area.

-Right now, Twin Cities Habitat is recruiting people for 3, 6, and 12-month AmeriCorps openings.
+Right now, Twin Cities Habitat is recruiting people for summer and full-year AmeriCorps openings.
 Some of the benefits include:

 - Loan forbearance on most qualified student loans